0mar/dealiiscale/README.md

 # deal.II implementation of multiscale PDE

 This repository contains a setup for a [deal.II][1] implementation for two-scale systems of equations.
 The main system is described in [this thesis][2], even though the implementation is more general and has a separate framework for elliptic-elliptic systems.
-A paper that showcases some of the initial results is forthcoming.
+A paper that showcases some of the initial results has been published.
+A second paper that extends the framework is forthcoming.
-A more detailed description of the mathematical framework behind this implementation is present in `latex/main.tex`.

 ## Requirements